Samsung Dishwasher Error Code PE — How to Fix (Half-load function error)

 🛒 Parts

-• Half-load sensor
+• water level sensor

 How to Fix Error PE — Step by Step